HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 There's two main points to talk about here.
 First is the form tag.
 `<form #contactForm="ngForm" [hidden]="submitted" (ngSubmit)="captchaRef.execute()">`
-First, we set a template reference variable, contactForm, to keep track of the form as a whole.
+We set a template reference variable, contactForm, to keep track of the form as a whole.
 Next, we bind the hidden directive to trigger when the submitted flag is set.
 Finally, we bind the recaptcha.execute function to be triggered when the form gets submitted.

 If you have used reCaptchas before, you might be perplexed by the execute function.
 It's because it's going to be an *invisible* reCaptcha, which isn't called until just before the form is submitted.
+At the time of this posting, invisible reCaptchas are a relatively new thing.

 The second point here is the div following the form.
 It simply appears after submission to show the submitted values.
 This will be removed from the final version.
 Now, let's go through each group in the form:
 <button class="right copy btn" data-clipboard-target="#group1"><i class="fa fa-clipboard"></i></button><div id='group1'>